-- The Disney Plus app which is available on most Apple and Android devices.
+The Disney Plus app is available on most Apple and Android devices.

-- Games consoles such as Xbox One and PlayStation 4 should include the ability to stream Disney Plus, however not Nintendo Switch at the time of launch, unfortunately.
+Games consoles such as Xbox One, PlayStation and Nintendo Switch all include the ability to stream Disney Plus.

-- Sky Q set-top boxes will include access to Disney Plus alongside other streaming platforms like Netflix and NOW TV.
+Sky Q set-top boxes will include access to Disney Plus alongside other streaming platforms like Netflix and Amazon Prime Video.

-Like everything Disney does, Disney Plus is visual and family-friendly and really easy to use.
+Like everything Disney does, Disney Plus is colourful, family-friendly and really easy to use.
 It even lets you filter what’s on offer by each brand.
 So you can search by Disney, Pixar, Marvel, Lucasfilm, or National Geographic.